Uninett/argus-htmx-frontend/README.rst

 ---------------------------
 This repo is in the process of being merged into the repo at `argus-server`_.

-New issues and PR's should be opened agains that repo, not this one.
+New issues and PRs should be opened against that repo, not this one.
-Existing PR's will be merged here, then moved.
+Existing PRs will be merged here, then moved.
 Existing open issues will also be moved (eventually).

 Moving issues